dotnet/docs/docs/framework/configure-apps/file-schema/wcf/allowedaudienceuris.md

 ## Remarks
  You should use this collection in a federated application that utilizes a security token service (STS) that issues <xref:System.IdentityModel.Tokens.SamlSecurityToken> security tokens.
 When the STS issues the security token, it can specify the URI of the Web services for which the security token is intended by adding a <xref:System.IdentityModel.Tokens.SamlAudienceRestrictionCondition> to the security token.
 That allows the <xref:System.IdentityModel.Selectors.SamlSecurityTokenAuthenticator> for the recipient Web service to verify that the issued security token is intended for this Web service by specifying that this check should happen by doing the following:

--   Set the `audienceUriMode` attribute of `<issuedTokenAuthentication>` to <xref:System.IdentityModel.Selectors.AudienceUriMode> or <xref:System.IdentityModel.Selectors.AudienceUriMode>.
+-   Set the `audienceUriMode` attribute of `<issuedTokenAuthentication>` to <xref:System.IdentityModel.Selectors.AudienceUriMode.Always> or <xref:System.IdentityModel.Selectors.AudienceUriMode.BearerKeyOnly>.

 -   Specify the set of valid URIs, by adding the URIs to this collection.